elliottslaughter/task-bench-paper/sc20_reviews/response.md

 ## Reviewer 4

   * Task Bench provides access to a large space of behaviors (kernel computation, load imbalance, shape of the task graph, number of dependencies and their structure, amount of data communicated, etc.).
-We agree that there are dimensions of this space that are not currently covered by Task Bench, and that are covered by specific mini-apps; we consider this a good diretion for future work.
+We agree that there are dimensions of this space that are not currently covered by Task Bench, and that are covered by specific mini-apps; we consider this a good direction for future work.
 In spite of this, the space covered by Task Bench today is already larger than the existing benchmarks, or any single mini-app.
 Moreover, Task Bench makes it dramatically easier to implement for a wide variety of systems, making comparative study feasible.
 We have added some clarifications to the introduction.

   * We updated the terminology in the introduction.